digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 ### Testing the DOKS Egress Setup

 To test your egress setup, you need to check if all the `requests` originating from your `DOKS` cluster travel via a single node - the `Egress Gateway`.
-The simplest way to test, is by making a `curl` request to [ifconfig.me/ip](https://ifconfig.me/ip), and see if the response contains your `Egress Gateway public IP`.
+The simplest way to test, is by making a `curl` request to [ifconfig.me/ip](https://ifconfig.me/ip), and see if the response contains your `Egress Gateway Floating IP` address.

 First, you need to create the `curl-test` pod in your `DOKS` cluster (the `default` namespace is used):